-- Carry out electrical connection by trained, qualified personnel authorised by the plant operator - If overvoltage surges are expected, overvoltage arresters should be installed
+- Carry out electrical connection by trained, qualified personnel authorised by the plant operator - If overvoltage surges are expected, overvoltage arresters should be installed not possible to have the cable entries screwed in at the factory.
+The

 Only connect or disconnect in de-energized state.